siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step2.md

 `kubectl get pv`{{execute}}

-Results similar to the following will be generated, make sure the Siddhi operator, NATS operator, NATS Streaming operator, NATS pod and NATS Streaming pod are up and running, and also the created persistence volume is available.
+Results similar to the following will be generated, make sure the Siddhi Operator, NATS Operator, NATS Streaming Operator, NATS pod and NATS Streaming pod are up and running, and also the created persistence volume is available.

 ```sh
 $ kubectl get pods